Discover why social justice warriors are drawn to Teach For America to advance their careers of social impact.

-If you want to shape and develop powerful social justice movements, here are three dynamic ways Teach For America can help you pursue a social impact career and expand opportunities for marginalized communities in the classroom and beyond.
+If you want to shape and develop powerful social justice movements, here are three ways Teach For America can help you pursue a social impact career and expand opportunities for marginalized communities in the classroom and beyond.

 Find and Fuel Your Passion

 As a social justice warrior in the education space, it’s imperative to be aware of the historical and growing inequities that exist within the current education system.
 TFA corps members have no choice but to confront the day-to-day disparities that impact children in the classroom.

 Kids can’t learn and achieve to their highest potential if they suffer from food insecurity or are homeless or dealing with housing insecurity; if their homes and communities are at risk of flooding or burning from climate change; if their parents are struggling to work; if they’re bullied or marginalized for the way they look, their gender identity, their background; if they’re at risk of deportation or seeing loved ones be deported; if they’re dealing with deep traumas.
 The domino effect of these inequities have adverse effects on children’s capacity to thrive at school.

 A poor educational experience can drain a child’s self-worth, critical-thinking abilities, economic stability, opportunities, network, and a host of other things.
 As a result, these students are at risk of growing into adults with a lack of power, knowledge, and access needed to adequately change the systemic ills that affect us as a society.

 These realities push TFA educators to think creatively, critically, and compassionately as they work towards providing viable solutions and safe learning environments for their kids.